We are not ignorant of his devices. (II Corinthians 2:11)

 Knowing Jesus.
 There is no greater thing.

-By the way, John the Baptist did no miracles, Jesus said (John 10:41).
-If miracles are the proof of anything, then what does this say about the man Jesus called “the greatest born of a woman” (Matthew 11:11)?
+John the Baptist did no miracles, according to John 10:41.
+So, if miracles are the proof of anything, then what does this say about the man Jesus called “the greatest born of a woman” (Matthew 11:11)?

 4) Tempting to disobedience.
 (Genesis 3:4,5)